 1956 – Elvis Presley’s “Love Me Tender,” from the movie of the same name, debuts on the pop chart, reaching No. 1 a month later.
 It is an adaptation of the Civil War-era tune “Aura Lee or The Maid with Golden Hair.”

 1979 – “The Rose,” starring Bette Midler as a self-destructive 1960s rock star, premieres in Los Angeles.
 The movie, based on the life of rock legend Janis Joplin, goes on to receive four Oscar nominations, including Best Actress in a Leading Role (Midler, in her screen debut).

-1987 – U2 releases “Rattle and Hum.”
-The band’s sixth album is a companion to the movie of the same name.
-It contains live performances from U2’s successful 1987-88 “Joshua Tree” tour as well as additional songs recorded at the historic Sun Studios in Memphis, Tennessee.
+1988 – U2 release “Rattle and Hum,” a companion to the movie of the same name.
+The album contains live performances from the band’s successful 1987-88 “The Joshua Tree” tour, as well as additional songs recorded at the historic Sun Studios in Memphis, Tennessee.

 2009 – The Black Eyed Peas begin the final week of a marathon 14-week hold on the top spot of the Billboard Hot 100 with “I Gotta Feeling.”
 The song goes on to capture a Grammy for Best Pop Performance by a Duo or Group with Vocals.